NORVASC 2.5 (Norvasc 2.5 mg)

 Pill imprint NORVASC 2.5 has been identified as Norvasc 2.5 mg.

-Norvasc is used in the treatment of high blood pressure; raynaud's syndrome; migraine prevention; angina; coronary artery disease (and more), and belongs to the drug class calcium channel blocking agents.
+Norvasc is used in the treatment of high blood pressure; raynaud's syndrome; migraine prevention; heart failure; angina (and more), and belongs to the drug class calcium channel blocking agents.
 Risk cannot be ruled out during pregnancy.
 Norvasc 2.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: